Blue Monk in A#

 Voice Leading

-The bass line moves through A# to D# (ascending perfect fourth), D# to F (ascending whole step).
-The mix of stepwise and leap motion balances smoothness with harmonic drive.
-When the progression loops, the bass returns from F to A# by perfect fourth.
+The bass line moves through A# to D# (ascending perfect fourth), D# to F (ascending whole step), F to A# (ascending perfect fourth), A# to D# (ascending perfect fourth), D# to E (ascending half step).
+A half-step bass movement creates a strong leading-tone pull that demands resolution.
+The root motion by larger intervals (fourths and fifths) gives each chord change a strong, decisive character.
+When the progression loops, the bass returns from E to A# by tritone.

 Scales for Improvisation